Page in progress.

 Water chestnut (Trapa natans)

 This annual aquatic plant crowds out other endemic plants by blocking sunlight with its blanket of floating leaves.
-The water chestnut produces hard, nut-like seeds which have four barbed spines.
+The water chestnut produces hard, nut-like seeds that have four barbed spines.
 The seeds propogate the parent colony or are spread by floating to other areas.

 Note: The endemic species are depicted in the vignette.
-The introduced species are hidden in the negative spaces
+The introduced species are hidden in the negative spaces.

 Zebra mussel (Dreissena polymorpha)

 Zebra mussels are small and have elongated shells usually marked by alternating light and dark bands.
-They filter vast amounts of water to feed on plankton altering food availability for other species.
-They attach to rocks, piers and solid structures with byssal threads, tufts of fibers located at the hinge of their shells.
+They filter vast amounts of water to feed on plankton, altering food availability for other species.
+They attach to rocks, piers, and solid structures with byssal threads, tufts of fibers located at the hinge of their shells.

 The following are hidden in the vignette: